 C. The semi-detached, two-storey farmhouse ‘Sunnymead and South View’.

-D. ‘Pendennis’. my grandparent’s bungalow – Jess and Henry Devine.
+D. ‘Pendennis’. my grandparent’s bungalow – Henry and Jessica Devine.

 E. ‘Rosedene’. the Whitehead family’s bungalow.

 F. ‘Horton’ the Peall family’s bungalow.
-Emily Peall was Henry’s older sister.
+Emily Peall was my grandfather Henry Devine’s older half sister.

 G. Snagg’s field.